stfc/PSyclone/tutorial/practicals/LFRic/distributed_memory/2_annexed_dofs/README.md

 general (`default`) section for settings that are common to all APIs and subsequent, separate sections for each of the APIs.

 We are using the API called `lfric`.
-Note, this is a historical name which will be changed to `lfric` in the future.

 Find the `lfric` section and the `COMPUTE_ANNEXED_DOFS` option within that section.